-14 A validation report shall be provided to Council along with the notice of completion required under clause 17(2) of SEPP 55 to confirm that the remediation has been carried out in accordance with the requirement of SEPP 55.
+14 A validation report shall be provided to Council along with the notice of completion required under clause 4.15(2) of Resilience and Hazards SEPP to confirm that the remediation has been carried out in accordance with the requirements of the SEPP.
 The validation report must be prepared in accordance with Council's Contaminated Land Policy, the Managing Land Contamination Planning Guidelines (1998), relevant EPA Guidelines and the National Environmental Protection (Assessment of Site Contamination) Measure (1999).
 Please note the requirements specified in Council's Contaminated Land Policy relating to consultants reporting and Site Audits.